-Now when it comes to the build quality of the Razer DeathAdder Essential, Razer has done quite an impressive job.
+Now, regarding the build quality of the Razer DeathAdder Essential, Razer has done quite an impressive job.
 You will fall for it the moment you first pick it up.
 The mouse is very well built and feels very durable in your hand.
-The mouse has a better build quality than most of the other mice in its segment.
+It has a better build quality than most others in its segment.

 Despite its cheap pricing, it has the same size as the other models from the same family.